CirclesUBI/circles-mobile/README.md

 npx truffle console
 > let hf = await HubFactory.deployed()
 > let s = await hf.spawn(1736111111111111, 0, 'CRC', 3600, 100)
+> s.logs[0].args.newHub
 ```
 #copying blockchain addresses
+The last command will return an address, copy that to the `HUB_ADDRESS` environment variable in the .env file.
 Copy the 'relayer' tx address from the output of the truffle migrate command.
 It should look like this:

 ```